Godiesc/firefox-gx/README.es.md

 <li>MacOS (Tested partially) ❌✔ - <a href="https://i.imgur.com/Y6V0dwr.png"> Preview</a></li><ul><li>Base theme</li><li>Left-sidebar</li></ul>
 </ul>

-# Known Issues - Problemas Conocidos
+# Problemas Conocidos
 <ul>
 <li>When using a theme that use more that one image, the theme will display a bad background in the selected tab, for example the alpenglow theme from firefox.</li>
 <li>In themes with images, when moving a tab it will display a bad background.</li>
 <li>Not compatibility for RTL(right-to-left) languages.</li>
 </ul>

-# Related Topic - Tema relacionado
+# Tema relacionado
 Available [Firefox-ONE](https://github.com/Godiesc/firefox-one)

 ![SplashPromocionalFirefoxONE](https://github.com/Godiesc/firefox-one/assets/22057609/453c2917-8cee-4424-b550-e4e38f492c84)